MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-databricks-content.md

 **Azure Cosmos DB**.
 The output of an Azure Databricks job is a series of records, which are written to [Azure Cosmos DB for Apache Cassandra](/azure/cosmos-db/cassandra/introduction).
 Azure Cosmos DB for Apache Cassandra is used because it supports time series data modeling.

 - [Azure Synapse Link for Azure Cosmos DB](/azure/cosmos-db/synapse-link) enables you to run near real-time analytics over operational data in Azure Cosmos DB, **without any performance or cost impact on your transactional workload**, by using the two analytics engines available from your Azure Synapse workspace: [SQL Serverless](/azure/synapse-analytics/sql/on-demand-workspace-overview) and [Spark Pools](/azure/synapse-analytics/spark/apache-spark-overview).

-- [Microsoft Fabric Mirroring Azure Cosmos DB](/fabric/database/mirrored-database/azure-cosmos-db) alows you to integrate Azure Cosmos DB data with the rest of your data in Microsoft Fabric.
-This is in public preview and only supports Azure Cosmos DB for NoSQL at the moment.
+- [Microsoft Fabric Mirroring Azure Cosmos DB for NoSQL](/fabric/database/mirrored-database/azure-cosmos-db) allows you to integrate Azure Cosmos DB data with the rest of your data in Microsoft Fabric.

 **Azure Log Analytics**.
 Application log data collected by [Azure Monitor](/azure/monitoring-and-diagnostics) is stored in a [Log Analytics workspace](/azure/log-analytics).
 Log Analytics queries can be used to analyze and visualize metrics and inspect log messages to identify issues within the application.